zhouxiqiao/hacking-hw4-webRequest/README.md

 # hacking-hw4-webRequest

-This Chrome extension will block Facebook and change all images of any url to 'nothing'.
+This Chrome extension will block Facebook and change all images on any url to 'nothing'.